Maybe We Don't Have It So Bad

 There's so much meat in the story, it's tough to pick out excerpts.
 But the lead is good:

 Abu Mohammed can't go near a hospital now.
 The Iraqi bone specialist, 37, has lived in fear since August, when his younger brother, also a doctor, was shot dead one night while walking home from his clinic in Baghdad.
 Abu Mohammed bought a pistol after that, but he still doesn't feel safe.
 Recently he was offered a managerial job at one of the city's biggest hospitals.
 He's scared to accept it.
 His wife owned a pharmacy; she sold it in November.
 A week or so ago a doctor friend of theirs was kidnapped from his clinic in the city's Mansour district—the latest of their friends to vanish.
 "My brother was killed when the terrorists started a campaign against doctors," says Abu Mohammed.
-"He was one of their victims."
+"He was one of their victims."or this closer:

 the insurgents are attacking the social structure wherever its defenses are weakest, aiming to create chaos so hopeless that America will finally give up and go home.
 Now they are targeting the health-care system with murders, kidnappings and scare tactics.
 According to the Iraqi Doctors Association, at least 65 physicians were killed in 2005—more than double the total for either of the previous two years—while others were kidnapped or threatened with death.
 Hundreds have fled the country.